Men's Business Casual — The Ultimate Guide

 Chinos

-Stick to neutral shades like sand, navy, olive, and gray, for optimum versatility and pairing options.
+Colors & Quantities: Stick to neutral shades like sand, navy, olive, and gray.

 Dark-Wash Jeans

-If you’re in a more relaxed office environment and you really want to put the ‘casual’ in business casual, then you are permitted to swap out the chinos for some classic well-fitting jeans.
+If you're in a more relaxed office environment, you can swap out the chinos for some classic well-fitting jeans.

 Wool Trousers